 Current sources of potable water will not be able to support additional development in the area.
 The DOW has several improvement projects planned for the Wailua-Kapa'a area.
 These proposed improvement projects include three wells within the Kapa'a Homesteads area, a well and chlorination facility within the Wailua Homesteads, and a chlorination facility for the Nonou Well (DHHL, 2007).
 In a letter dated August 16, 2007, the DOW reiterated that the proposed development is outside the full growth service area of the DOW, that the source and storage facilities for the Lihue water system are operating at capacity, and that DHHL will be required to prepare and receive DOW approval of a Water Master Plan for full development of the lots (August 16, 2007 letter, DOW).
+DHHL plans to dedicate this system to the County and the EA has been revised to clarify this intent.
 According to the Wailua Regional Plan (DHHL, 2007), the additional residences and timeshare units will require their own water source, storage, and transmission/distribution system, or contribute its fair share to DOW projects to serve water commitments.
 In addition, DLNR-ED has requested that the DHHL provide them with the water demands and calculations to be included in the State Water Projects Plan update (August 15, 2007 letter, DLNR-ED).